OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 Breath-First-Search (BFS) is an algorithm good for level-order traversing trees, topology sort, search in graphs.

 BFS can be implemented iteratively using a Queue.
-Consider use Set to track node visisted, or Map to track distances between visited nodes.
+Consider use Set to track node visited, or Map to track distances between visited nodes.
 Some problems can be optimized using two BFS traversing from two ends to reduce number of nodes visited.

 Signs for using BFS: